City Loop: Services and direction of travel

-All metropolitan lines on the Melbourne rail network except for the Stony Point line serve Flinders Street station, but not all of these lines serve the City Loop.
-Trains on the Frankston line operate to Werribee and Williamstown via Flinders Street while Sandringham services operate directly to Flinders Street in both directions.
+All metropolitan lines on the Melbourne rail network except for the Stony Point line serve Flinders Street station or the adjacent Town Hall station, but not all of these lines serve the City Loop.

+Depending on direction of travel, city-bound services that use the City Loop either run "via City Loop" (travels around the Loop before arriving at Flinders Street and Southern Cross), or "direct to Flinders Street" (stops at Flinders Street and Southern Cross first, then continues around the Loop to leave the city).
+At Flinders Street, some trains may also terminate to change services.

+Trains on the Werribee and Williamstown lines thorugh run with the Sandringham line, via Flinders Street and Southern Cross, and does not run through the City Loop.
+Trains on the Pakenham and Cranbourne lines continue towards Sunbury via the Metro Tunnel, which bypasses the City Loop.

-The eleven remaining metropolitan lines serve the City Loop and are organised into four separate groups: Burnley, Caulfield, Clifton Hill, and Northern.
+The nine remaining metropolitan lines serve the City Loop and are organised into four separate groups: Burnley, Caulfield, Clifton Hill, and Northern.
 Each group has its own dedicated single track tunnel, and carries several lines.
-The Alamein, Belgrave, Craigieburn, Cranbourne, Glen Waverley, Hurstbridge, Lilydale, Mernda, Pakenham, Sunbury, and Upfield lines all run through the loop, although some services run direct to Flinders Street station.
+The Alamein, Belgrave, Craigieburn, Frankston, Glen Waverley, Hurstbridge, Lilydale, Mernda, and Upfield lines all run through the loop, although some services run direct to Flinders Street station.

 Stopping patterns alternate during weekdays on the Northern and Burnley Groups, with trains switching directions during the day, whereas on the Clifton Hill and Caulfield groups stopping patterns remain consistent all day.